The HP Way: Disadvantages

-The HP Way was criticized in the late 1990s for enabling a sprawling bureaucracy in which contradictory programs were developed at the same time, the work of competing business units.
-The company was too often unable to choose which program would go forward.
-Marketing was considered less important than engineering, but engineering missteps were made.
-For example, a comprehensive internet browser was invented in 1993 by HP engineer Ira Goldstein, but the lack of a singular executive vision resulted in the cancellation of the program, as too many voices at HP were unable to see that it would be an important technology in the future.
+The HP Way was criticized in the late 1990s for enabling a sprawling bureaucracy in which competing business units developed contradictory programs in parallel and the company was unable to choose which one would go forward.
+For example, a comprehensive internet browser was invented in 1993 by HP engineer Ira Goldstein, but executives were unable to see the future importance of browser technology, and the program was cancelled.
 Instead, Netscape seized the majority of browser market share in 1994–1995.
-At the time, HP projects required the approval of various committees, causing paralysis in business agility.
-In one case 37 committee approvals were needed for a single operational change requested by division manager Jeffrey L. Cooke, who eventually left HP because of excessive bureaucracy.
+At the time, HP projects required the approval of various committees, greatly reducing business agility.
+In one case, 37 committee approvals were needed for a single operational change requested by division manager Jeffrey L. Cooke, who eventually left HP because of excessive bureaucracy.

 Decline

 Carly Fiorina worked against the HP Way during her time as CEO from 1999 to 2005.

 The company founders, Hewlett and Packard, stepped back from direct management of the company in the 1980s.
-This allowed others to interpret the HP Way as they saw fit.
-HP prospered in the 1990s from sales of the HP DeskJet printers and other products, but Dell and IBM were taking computer market share.
-Some observers were criticizing the company for its slow pace, as CEO Lewis E. Platt was keeping the HP Way tradition rather than seeking fast profits from the internet boom.
-Platt was the architect behind the launching of Agilent Technologies as an independent company in 1999, and at the same time he helped select his successor, Carly Fiorina.
+Their successors, including CEO Lewis E. Platt, would keep their own interpretation of the HP Way tradition, instead of seeking fast profits from the internet boom.
+Although HP was very successful with its HP DeskJet printers throughout the 1990s, it lost computer market share to Dell and IBM.

+In 1999, Platt was succeeded by Carly Fiorina.
 As CEO of HP, Fiorina "paid lip service to the HP Way", according to the Los Angeles Times.
 She did not practice management by wandering around, nor did she maintain an open door policy.
-She pushed HP to modernize its corporate policies, importing the profit-seeking style of Lucent Technologies from which she had come.
+Under Fiorina, HP modernized its corporate policies and imported the profit-seeking style of Lucent Technologies, Fiorina's previous company.
 She wrote her own version of the HP Way titled "Rules of the garage".
-Fiorina battled the HP board, especially the Hewlett and Packard families, to implement her goals.
-In September 2001, Fiorina announced that HP would purchase Compaq for $25 billion, with the media calling it a mega-merger.
+While implementing her goals, Fiorina was regularly met with opposition from the HP board, especially the Hewlett and Packard families.

+In September 2001, Fiorina announced that HP would purchase Compaq for $25 billion, with the media calling it a "mega-merger".
 MarketWatch writer Mike Tarsala wrote that this was the death of the HP Way.
 Other observers point to the 2002 firing of 15,000 HP employees as the end of the HP Way.
-These workers would have been offered new training and new roles under the HP Way.
+Under the HP Way, these workers would have been offered training and new roles.

-Several observers have written that Agilent Techologies should have kept the HP name along with the legacy HP products and the HP Way philosophy.
+Several observers have written that Agilent Technologies, which was spun off from HP in 1999, should have kept the HP name along with the legacy HP products and the HP Way philosophy.
 HP engineer Chuck House wrote that "many alumni" hold this view.